lehtoinen/helsinginkullervo-fi/README.md

 yarn
 ```

-Then you can the site locally with:
+Then you can run the site locally with:

 ```sh
 yarn develop